FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 The methods described in this recipe are however generally applicable for observational health databases and studies, not just data in the OMOP CDM format.

 In March 2020 the OHDSI community organized a [study-a-thon focussed on COVID-19](https://www.ohdsi.org/ohdsi-news-updates/covid19-studyathon/), which was aimed at addressing a number of key medical questions around COVID-19, such as predicting hospitalization and drug safety and effectiveness.
-For this purpose, a large collection of healthcare databases around the world was investigated.
-Many important digital assets were produced during the [study-a-thon](https://ohdsi.org/ohdsi-kicks-off-international-collaborative-to-generate-real-world-evidence-on-covid-19-with-virtual-study-a-thon/), such as study protocols, database metadata and characterizations, study results and publications.
+For this purpose, a large collection of healthcare databases around the world were investigated.
+Many important digital assets were produced during the [study-a-thon](https://ohdsi.org/ohdsi-kicks-off-international-collaborative-to-generate-real-world-evidence-on-covid-19-with-virtual-study-a-thon/), such as study protocols, database metadata and characterizations, study results, and publications.

 From the FAIR assessment performed in order to better understand the current state of FAIRness of studies and databases used in OHDSI and in the COVID-19 study-a-thon in particular, it was found that there was room for improvement on both Findability and Reusability.
-Since increasing Findability was a common denominator for both studies and data sources, the main focus of the FAIRification was on developing structured metadata, specifically tailored for studies and data sources
+Since increasing Findability was a common denominator for both studies and data sources, the main focus of the FAIRification was on developing structured metadata, specifically tailored for studies and data sources.

-This recipe will describe a proof-of-concept that shows the step-by-step process of making resources more FAIR:
+This recipe will describe a proof-of-concept that shows the step-by-step process of making resources more FAIR by:

-*   inventorization and prioritisation of digital resources
+*   Inventorization and prioritisation of digital resources;
-*   adding metadata to the resources using existing ontologies and defining new entities to make them findable by humans and machines
+*   Adding metadata to the resources using existing ontologies and defining new entities to make them findable by humans and machines;
-*   creating a website for FAIR dissemination of selected digital resources.
+*   Creating a website for FAIR dissemination of selected digital resources.

 ## Tools